lkmklsmn/MitoTrace/README.md

 # MitoTrace

-This repository contains the R code for MitoTrace, a computational framework to study mitochondrial variation from single-cell RNA sequencing data.
+Mitochondrial variation is linked to important biological functions and various human diseases.
+Recent progress in single-cell genomics has established single-cell RNA sequencing (scRNAseq) as a popular and powerful technique to profile transcriptomics at the cellular level.
+Here, we developed MitoTrace, an R package for the analysis of mitochondrial variation in scRNAseq data.
+This repository contains the R code for MitoTrace.

 ## Prerequisites